-The following sections describe procedures for setting up your workflow to receive business messages for each of the protocols supported in the WebLogic Collaborate plug-in to the Studio.
+The following sections describe procedures for setting up your workflow to receive business messages for each of the protocols supported in the B2B integration plug-in.

 Defining Business Message Receive Events

 If a workflow waits to receive a business message, such as a reply to a request or a subsequent (not an initial) request, you must define a Business Message Receive event.
 This event is triggered at run time when the appropriate business message is received in the conversation.